mhm13dev/webpack-get-files-plugin/README.md

 # webpack-get-files-plugin

-Webpack Plugin to get the Files of Output Directory as a JSON File which is structured according to the entry points of Webpack Configuration File.
+#### Webpack Plugin For Extracting Assets Filenames into a Separate JSON File According To The Entrypoints Defined in The Configuration.